Nazmul-Karim-Tanvir/Javascript-by-Bohubrihi/Project 2-Book List/README.md

 - [Useful resources](#useful-resources)

 ## Overview Book List
-This is a responsive web application that allows you to create book list
+This is a responsive web application that allows you to create and remove book list of your choices .
+And stores the information in your local browser storage so that keep proper tracks of your item.

 - Desktop view![](images/desktop-view.JPG)
 - Mobile view![](images/mobile-view.JPG)